work7z/LafTools/devtools/docs-generator/files/CONTRIBUTION.md

 12. Go Asm
 13. Go Doc

-## Dev && Build on VSCode
+## ${Dot("S7lHDz-L9","Dev && Build on VSCode")}

-If you are going to develop or build this project, note that you should complete below steps first, otherwise, you will receive unexcepted errors.
+${Dot("bTR5eip5g","If you are going to develop or build this project, note that you should complete below steps first, otherwise, you will receive unexcepted errors.")}

-1. Set your terminal execution path as Git Bash
+1. ${Dot("fHQ6PD-kK","Set your terminal execution path as Git Bash")}
-2. Set an env in your system: LAFTOOLS_ROOT=\${Your Actual Project Root}.
+2. ${Dot("dMrwVkWnW","Set an env in your system")}: LAFTOOLS_ROOT=\${Your Actual Project Root}.
-3. Install dlv and gopls for Go backend service when you launch it firstly.
+3. ${Dot("X8s6RyLpu","Install dlv and gopls for Go backend service when you launch it firstly.")}

-## Technologies
+## ${Dot("ULh1VwBBF","Technologies")}

-To start developing, please check if you are familiar with the technologies we use.
-No need to learn all of them if not, it’s ok if you are only familiar with F/E or B/E technologies, we have unit tests and pull request workflow to ensure your changes are done properly.
+${Dot("U1gJu8LgD","To start developing, please check if you are familiar with the technologies we use.
+No need to learn all of them if not, it’s ok if you are only familiar with F/E or B/E technologies, we have unit tests and pull request workflow to ensure your changes are done properly.")}

-We’re looking forward to your contribution.
+${Dot("3Ub27GXz-","We’re looking forward to your contribution.")}

-For Front-end development:
+${Dot("uJVSxvkJR","For Front-end development")}:

 - React
 - TypeScript
 - BluePrint.js
 - Tailwind.css

-For Back-end development:
+${Dot("tT06fofiK","For Back-end development")}:

 - Go
 - Node.js

-For desktop/client development:
+${Dot("63Dt4r9-M","For desktop/client development")}:

 - Wails.io
 - Electron
 - Browser Extension

-To write our docs concisely, we will not elaborate on every detail about that 3rd library here, kindly read the source code for further details.
+${Dot("Yr43vMALO","To write our docs concisely, we will not elaborate on every detail about that 3rd library here, kindly read the source code for further details.")}

 ## Architecture